yeokm1/fps-power-measure-tool/README.md

 # fps-power-measure-tool
-An Arduino setup to measure the FPS and power usage of a connected Android device.
+An Arduino setup to measure the frames per second (FPS) and power usage of a connected Android device.
 If you just want to measure the power usage, you can check out this [previous project](https://github.com/yeokm1/power_measure_tool) of mine.
+FPS data is obtained via ADB over the USB cable and power via a current sensor.

 I created this tool for the purposes of my final year project and I have open-sourced it in case anyone wishes to learn from this setup.